How To Measure Square Footage Of A House

 You may be wondering how an appraiser calculates square footage and whether or not it is different from the way you would do it if you had to do it on your own.

 Heated square footage is the size measurement of all areas in the house which are heated and cooled.
-Examples of these are bedrooms and closets, bathrooms, hallways, kitchen, living areas, enclosed patios, and attics.
+Examples of these are bedrooms and closets, bathrooms, hallways, kitchens, living areas, enclosed patios, and attics.

 Vaulted rooms, unfinished areas, and open patios are not considered a part of the heated square footage of a home.
 House garages also do not count.